ArtifactDB/gobbler/README.md

 ### Handling probation

-To approve probation, a user should use the write-and-rename paradigm to create a file with the `request-approve_probation-` prefix.
+To approve probation, a user should create a file with the `request-approve_probation-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.